First Boy Scout Troop in America celebrates 110 years

 Troop 1 in Pawhuska had 22 members and was founded by the Rev. John Forbes Mitchell in 1909.

 “The story goes that when the Reverend came from England to Osage County on a mission trip, he sent back communication to England … that there were some boys who were a little unruly.
 The response that came back to him was ‘start a Scout Troop.’
-So, before there was the Boy Scouts of America, we had scouting right here,” Wright said.
+So, before there was the Boy Scouts of America, we had scouting right here,” Cherokee Council Scout Executive Philip Mba Wright said.

 The next year, in 1910, The Boy Scouts of America was founded.
 Thereafter, the troop in Pawhuska became Troop 30 under the Boy Scouts of America charter.
 Later, Troop 43 in Pawhuska was also chartered under the Boy Scouts of America.